jnozzi/cocoadev.com/markdown/HowToDetermineIfAProcessIsRunning.md

 ----
 That's a good idea.
 I think I'll look into it.
 What's the easiest way to check for the existence of the file then?

--General/JacobMarienthal
+-JacobMarienthal

 ----
-The easiest way in my opinion is to use General/NSFileManager and call
+The easiest way in my opinion is to use NSFileManager and call

-- (BOOL)fileExistsAtPath:(General/NSString *)path
+- (BOOL)fileExistsAtPath:(NSString *)path

 If the file is there, bingo, you are home free.
 Remember of course to open the file, get the PID, check it against PS and then do everything that follows.